-If bullying or offensive comments are posted by respondents please TAG the Social Media Coordinator or other Admins as a reply to the bullying comment and then private message the person you tagged to let them know .Delegates wanting to have Facebook posts shared must first share that post in the Facebook Committee Group accompanied by the statement "Public Page?"
+If bullying or offensive comments are posted by respondents please TAG the Social Media Coordinator or other Admins as a reply to the bullying comment and then private message the person you tagged to let them know.
+Delegates wanting to have Facebook posts shared must first share that post in the Facebook Committee Group or the ACA News Library accompanied by the statement "Public Page?"
 If no objections are received after 24 hours the post will be share on the ACA Facebook Public Page.